 8. Spending too much on gear, or not getting the essentials.

 Running is as cheap or as expensive as you make it.
 I personally spent over $3,000 on running in 2019 (including related travel expenses for races)—I’m not rich, but it’s something I care about a lot, so I choose to spend more money on it.
 You can see the breakdown of how much money I spent on running in a year if you’re interested.

 You could easily spend much less, or much more.
 There are lots of ways to save hundreds of dollars on running expenses.
 My personal favorite tips are to only buy shoes during sales (or lightly used on eBay) and to participate in free timed races like weekly Parkrun 5ks across the world.
 You might also be able to take advantage of your company’s health discounts to get a gym membership, or even use insurance benefits to cover the cost of a fitness tracker.

 There are a few things I think you shouldn’t skimp on though:

-- GPS watch—this isn’t totally necessary for newbies, but I’ve found it really helpful in keeping track of my runs, and getting accurate data (free apps aren’t as precise).
+GPS watch—this isn’t totally necessary for newbies, but I’ve found it really helpful in keeping track of my runs, and getting accurate data (free apps aren’t as precise).
 I wouldn’t recommend this unless you’re committed to running long-term and want to go for PRs.
-I personally use the Garmin Vivoactive 3 Music ($190) and think it’s one of the best-value watches out there (and I’ve tested 8 popular GPS watches).
-If you’re interested in some other options, see my post on the best GPS running watches under $200.
+I personally use the COROS APEX, which has amazing battery life.
+If you’re interested in some more affordable options, see my post on the best GPS running watches under $200.